joshfisidi/joshjgomes/README.md

 ### Hey,
-I am a skilled software developer with over a decade of industry experience.
+I'm a software developer with over a decade of industry experience.
 I deeply understand a wide range of programming languages and frameworks.
 I use my skills to build robust, scalable, innovative and maintainable apps that impact the world toward progress and unity.

 I'm known for my positive demeanour and strong problem-solving skills and ability to work collaboratively with cross-functional teams.
 I am an excellent communicator and am always willing to share my knowledge and experience with others.
 Throughout my career, I've worked on various projects and have a track record of delivering high-quality products on time and on budget.
 I always look for new challenges and opportunities to grow as a developer.